 Contingent payment obligations related to business combinations are recorded at fair value upon acquisition and are remeasured at fair value each reporting date.
-During the year, the contingent payment obligations associated with the 2021 acquisitions of NFJ Investment Group ("NFJ") and Westchester Capital Management ("Westchester") were valued to reflect remeasurement and payments made, if applicable, and changes were recorded in the current period as a change in fair value of contingent consideration on the consolidated statement of operations.
-Management uses simulation models to determine the fair value of the Company's estimated contingent liability given the variable nature of the arrangements and the significant management judgments in estimating revenue projections, market rate assumptions, discount rates, and risk volatility assumptions.
+During the year, the contingent payment obligations associated with the 2021 acquisitions of NFJ Investment Group ("NFJ") and Westchester Capital Management ("Westchester") were valued to reflect remeasurement and payments made, if applicable, and changes were recorded in the current period as a change in fair value of contingent consideration on the consolidated statements of operations.
+Management uses simulation models to determine the fair value of the Company's estimated contingent liability given the variable nature of the arrangements and the significant management judgments in estimating revenue growth rates, discount rates, and the market price of risk adjustment.